Cryomundus/Ace-hd-Addon/README.md

 - New sights and scopes in the spirit of vanilla HD's graphics
 - Two male mugshots
 - One female mugshot
+- One skeleton wizard mugshot
 - Female sounds

 ### Mod support
 ---
 This includes sights and/or gloved sprites.
 - All of my weapon mods (where applicable)
-- Partial Peppergrinder support, i.e. about half of the weapons.
+- Partial Peppergrinder support, i.e. the weapons that I personally play with.